 Tromsø is one of the best places to see the northern lights, which is one of the most beautiful wonders of the world.
 Tromsø is located in northern Norway and is above the Arctic Circle.

 Due to its remote location, the most popular way to get to Tromsø is via airplane.
 There are multiple direct flights to Tromsø each day from Bergen, Oslo, and Trondheim.

-If you're interested in a more scenic route, you can take a Hurtigruten cruise to Tromsø from Bergen or Trondheim that will offer stunning views of the fjords and mountain ranges of Norway.
-One of these ships pass through each city's each port of call daily, and although it's not possible to book a shorter journey ahead of time on their English website, a local specialist can help you get the right ticket.
+If you're interested in a more scenic route, you can take a Hurtigruten cruise to Tromsø from Bergen or Trondheim, which will offer stunning views of the fjords and mountain ranges of Norway.
+One of these ships passes through each city's each port of call daily, and although it's not possible to book a shorter journey ahead of time on their English website, a local specialist can help you get the right ticket.

 Renting a car in Oslo can be a decent option for certain travelers, but make sure you're comfortable navigating narrow and winding roads.

-For an extended tour of Tromsø and a unique adventure in Northern Norway, consider this 7-day road trip.
-If you're interested in adding some time in snowy Lapland to your Northern Lights adventure, then check out this 6-day itinerary.
+For an extended tour of Tromsø and a unique adventure in Northern Norway, consider this seven-day road trip.
+If you're interested in adding some time in snowy Lapland to your northern lights adventure, then check out this six-day itinerary.

 Duration: 2-21 hours

 Getting to Tromsø from Oslo is quick when catching a flight from Oslo Airport (OSL), and you can fly directly into Tromsø Airport (TOS) in just two hours.